King Dunlap: Professional career

-Going into his senior year in 2007, Dunlap was considered to be one of the top offensive tackle prospects in the 2008 NFL Draft.
+Going into his senior year in 2007, Dunlap was considered to be one of the top offensive tackle prospects in the 2008 NFL draft.
 However, due to his poor senior season, his draft stock dropped.

 Philadelphia Eagles

-Dunlap was drafted by the Philadelphia Eagles with the 230th pick overall in the seventh round of the 2008 NFL Draft.
+Dunlap was selected by the Philadelphia Eagles with the 230th pick overall in the seventh round of the 2008 NFL draft.
 He signed a four-year contract with the team on June 17, 2008.
 He suffered an ankle injury in the 2008 preseason and was placed on injured reserve on August 30, ending his season.

 Dunlap played in twelve games in the 2009 season and saw significant playing time in a game against the Oakland Raiders after starting left tackle Jason Peters suffered a knee injury during the first quarter.

 Dunlap took over for Peters in Week 5 against the San Francisco 49ers in 2010 after Peters suffered a knee injury.
 Dunlap gave up three sacks in the game.
-He made his first NFL start on October 17, 2010 in a week 6 game against the Atlanta Falcons due to Peters's injury.
+He made his first NFL start on October 17, 2010, in a week 6 game against the Atlanta Falcons due to Peters's injury.
 His main assignment was to block defensive end John Abraham, who made zero sacks in the game.
 With Peters out again for a week 7 game against the Tennessee Titans, Dunlap again started in place of him.
 Dunlap, however, suffered a bone bruise and a hyperextension of his knee during the game, and was replaced by left guard Todd Herremans.
 Dunlap was did not play in weeks 9 and 10 due to his injuries.
 In a week 13 game against the Houston Texans on December 2, starting right tackle Winston Justice hyperextended his knee and Dunlap took over for him.
 Dunlap started his first game at right tackle in place of Justice in a week 14 game against the Dallas Cowboys on December 12.
 He started again in week 15 against the New York Giants in place of Justice at right tackle.
 Dunlap started in a week 17 matchup against the Cowboys due to the Eagles' decision to rest starters before their playoff run.
 During the wild card playoff game against the Green Bay Packers, Dunlap was inserted at right tackle to replace Justice, who had three penalties and ineffective play.

 On October 2, 2011, Dunlap blocked a field goal against the San Francisco 49ers.
 He became an unrestricted free agent following the 2011 season, but was re-signed to a one-year contract on March 30, 2012.